 Santa Maria della Consolazione Church, Neoclassical church in Milan, Italy

-The church interior features a carved and painted ceiling that is unusual for northern Italy.
-This artistic detail is more commonly found in religious buildings from central and southern regions of the country.
+The church has a carved and painted ceiling vault that is rarely seen in northern Italy and is more typical of religious buildings from central and southern parts of the country.
+This detail tends to surprise visitors who are used to the more restrained style common in other Milanese churches.

 The community of curious travelers